mad honey aka rhododendron honey aka deli bal

 As with other cholinergic toxidromes, treatment with intravenous atropine and normal saline infusion, can be life-saving in this poisoning.

 Mad honey was used as a weapon.
 In 65 BC, King Mithridates VI (king of Pontus and Armenia Minor in northern Anatolia (now Turkey) and his army placed toxic honeycombs filled with mad honey along the roadside in waiting for the invading army of Pompey the Great.
-The Roman soldiers eat them, got poisoned and were then helplessly slaughtered by the Turkish army.
+The Roman soldiers ate them, got poisoned and were then helplessly slaughtered by the Turkish army.

 References: